tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/参数配置/设置实例参数_intl_en.md

 4. In the pop-up window, select **Execution Mode** and click **OK**.
 >?
 >- If you select **Immediate execution**, the parameter modification task will be executed and take effect immediately.
->- If you select **During maintenance time**, the parameter modification task will be executed and take effect during the instance maintenance time as described in [Setting Instance Maintenance Window](https://intl.cloud.tencent.com/document/product/236/10929).
+>- If you select **During maintenance time**, the parameter modification task will be executed and take effect during the instance maintenance time.
+For more information, see [Setting Instance Maintenance Window](https://intl.cloud.tencent.com/document/product/236/10929).
 >

 ### [Modifying one parameter](id:xgdgcs)